Swiss national football player feared drowned in Lake Como

 Ismaeli, 24, jumped into the water but did not reappear.
 Her friend raised the alarm immediately and the lake’s team of specialist fire fighters arrived.
 The search operation is continuing.

 Ismaili, born in Bern with Albanian roots, had played since 2011 for Bernese team Young Boysexternal link, whose male team are the Swiss champions.
-In 2014 she made her debut for the national sideexternal link, playing 33 matches.
+In 2014 she made her debut for the national sideexternal link, playing 33 matches and scoring three goals.

 In a tweet on Sunday, Young Boys confirmed that Ismaili had been missing since Saturday afternoon.